in memory of Stuart Raleigh

 by Brian Taylor

-From the salons of 19th-century Paris to mid-20th-century New York, the piano has long served as a meeting place.
-Two pianists seated at one piano, or “piano four hands,” has been the site of creative and personal exploration for generations, publicly respectable while physically intimate and privately charged.
-The more extravagant yet equally intimate genre of piano duo — “two pianos, four hands” — has been a medium through which composers and performers we now identify as queer revealed hidden lives in some of their most successful queer-coded, while often nostalgic and traditionalist, chamber music.
+From the salons of 19th-century Paris to mid-20th-century New York, the piano has provided a gathering place.
+Two oriented at one piano, or “piano four hands:” a place of creative and personal exploration, of discourse and celebration for generations.
+More extravagant yet equally intricate: the piano duo — “two pianos, four hands” — a phenomenon through which composers and performers identifiable as ‘queer’ revealed hidden lives in some of their most personal, queer-coded, yet often nostalgic and traditionalist, chamber music.

 Saint-Saëns brought “exceptional conscientiousness” to the role of the statue, Galatea.
 It was not his first time in drag.
 Ten years earlier in Paris, at one of Emmanuel Chabrier’s musical soirées, Saint-Saëns sang and acted the part of Marguerite in Gounod’s Faust “with passionate ardour,” wrote Hughes Imbert.
 Saint-Saëns’ life, like Tchaikovsky’s, was marked by the tensions of public and private expectation.